CanonicalLtd/maas-docs/en/api.md

 machine must have.

-A machine with additional CPUs may be allocated if there is no exact match, or if the 'mem' constraint is not also specified.
+A machine with additional CPUs may be allocated if there is no exact match, or if the \'mem\' constraint is not also specified.

 **mem** (*Int*): Optional.
 The minimum amount of memory (expressed in MB) the returned machine must have.
-A machine with additional memory may be allocated if there is no exact match, or the 'cpu\_count' constraint is not also specified.
+A machine with additional memory may be allocated if there is no exact match, or the \'cpu\_count\' constraint is not also specified.

 **tags** (*String*): Optional.
 Tags the machine must match in order to be acquired.